oozone/laravel-stripe-connect/readme.md

 auth()->user()->pay(10000, 'usd');
 ```

+> [!NOTE]
-> Remember: Stripe expects amounts in the smallest denomination for the currency (in this case, cents),
+> Stripe expects amounts in the smallest denomination for the currency (in this case, cents),
 > so the above is a transfer of US$100 to the logged in user.